driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 Some pointers on maintaining your dotfiles:

-- When installing a new app, tool or font, try to install it with Homebrew (Cask) and add it to your `Brewfile`
+- When installing a new app, tool or font, try to install it with Homebrew and add it to your `Brewfile`
 - When configuring a new app make sure to run `mackup backup` to save your preferences
 - When changing an macOS setting, try setting it through the `.macos` file